 Our Sabbatical Support Services provide information on minister sabbaticals.
 To see an overview of how we can support you and your congregation, see our Sabbatical Support Services brochure.

-Feel free to contact Carrie Kenyon, Member Services Coordinator, at Unity Worldwide Ministries if you need clarity or have further questions: CKenyon@unity.org or 816.434.6846.
+Feel free to contact Diane Pletcher, Field Employment Services Coordinator at Unity Worldwide Ministries if you need clarity or have further questions: DPletcher@unity.org or 816.434.6866.

 Some questions that often come up:

 - What is a sabbatical?